LilaShiba/summer_work_2018_yr2/README.md

 # Summer Work

-Summer work is broken into 3 parts:
+Summer work is broken into 2 parts:
 - programming
-- questions
 - IA

 ## Bouns Points for Next Year: